themarcusaurelius/Filebeat/README.md

 **Data should now be shipping to your Vizion Elastic app.
 Check the ```Discover``` tab in Kibana for the incoming logs**

-<i>If you would like to parse the logs in order to create visuals in Kibana, you will need to build a pipeline to parse the data or use one of the pre-built modules available for that certain log type</i>
+<i>If you would like to parse the logs in order to create visuals in Kibana, you will need to build an ingest pipeline or use one of the pre-built modules available for that certain log type</i>

 <hr>